OUR INVISIBLE FRIEND: HOW THE MICROBIOME & BACTERIA ARE REVOLUTIONISING DESIGN

 Microbes are us; after all the human body is made up of approximately 380 trillion viruses, fungi and bacteria.
 It is almost impossible to determine where human beings begin and microbiomes end, as they are both deeply intertwined.

-| Schona Nagi is a Fashion Design student currently studying Womenswear at Kingston University.
+By Schona Nagi - Fashion Design student currently studying Womenswear at Kingston University.
 She studies sustainability and wellness with avidity and adopts an experimental and innovative approach to creative research.
 Excited by the emergence of technology and science in fashion, she hopes to expand her knowledge in these areas of design.